derektypist/columns-in-bootstrap-4/README.md

 This project uses HTML5, CSS3 and Bootstrap 4.3.1.
 Other technologies include Font Awesome for icons such as code for programming and Google Fonts (https://fonts.google.com).

+## Testing

+Resize the width of the browser window.
+If the browser window is below a certain width, it has 3 vertical columns.
+Ensure all the user stories have been met.